AshleySecured/Project1/README.md

 <b>So far, we've set up our Domain and the RAS/NAT servers.</b>

-Before moving onto the Client Server, we have to set up the DHCP Server on our DC.
+<h3>Before moving onto the Client Server, we have to set up the DHCP Server on our DC.</h3>
   *-The DHCP Server lets our clients obtain and IP Address when connected to the internet so they can freely browse the internet within the company's limits.*

 <b>To set up DHCP:</b>